alloba/book-of-hours-notes/books/The Rose of Waznei.md

 ### Study Complete Description
 I've Read...

 Seek in dreams; seek the Mansus.
-The Third Mark can be achieved only when one has passed the Stag Door.
+The Third Mark can be achieved only when one has passed [[The Stag Door]].
 One must pass the Wood.
-One must rise to the White Door.
+One must rise to [[The White Door]].
 The Stag Door awaits the light-bearer, in the sight of Ghirbi.'